The Effects of Childhood Molestation

-Childhood sexual abuse lasts into adulthood, touching every aspect of victims’ lives.
+Childhood molestation lasts into adulthood, touching every aspect of victims’ lives.

 Childhood sexual abuse has a lasting impact on a victim's physical and psychological health.
 According to the U.S. Surgeon General, severe and repeated trauma during youth may have enduring effects on both neurobiological and psychological development.
 The abuse alters stress responsivity and alters adult behavior patterns.
 This results in these individuals experiencing a greatly increased risk of mood, anxiety, and personality disorders throughout adult life.